Significance of Varmala Ceremony in Hindu Wedding

-Hinduism is considered to be one of the oldest religions of the world.
+Hinduism is considered to be one of the oldest religions in the world.
 Some of its traditions exist still today, while some of these have lost or changed with time.
 Hindu wedding, an important rite, is composed of these traditions and customs.
-This religion does not only focus on the bride and groom, but also on unification of two families.
+This religion does not only focus on the bride and groom but also on the unification of two families.
 Its customs are mentioned in the holy scriptures of this religion and the people of this community strictly follow these.
-One of the popular traditions of the Hindu wedding is Varmala ceremony.
+One of the popular traditions of the Hindu wedding is the Varmala ceremony.
 Due to the cultural significance of this ceremony, many couples get a symbol of this ceremony printed on Hindu wedding cards.

 Varmala is also known as Jaimala and it holds a significant position in the Vedas.
 It is one of the oldest traditions followed in the wedding ceremony and still followed in India.
 During this ceremony, the bride and groom put garlands around each other’s neck.
 Generally, Varmala is composed of fresh flowers and some couples prefer using artificial flowers, but it is good to use the natural ones to keep the ceremony eco-friendly.
 Its size can vary in different parts of India.
-For example, in the south India, it is usually big and heavy, whereas in the north part, it is light.
+For example, in south India, it is usually big and heavy, whereas, in the north part, it is light.

-This ceremony is followed right after worship at arrival of groom and his friends and relatives at the venue.
+This ceremony is followed right after worship at the arrival of the groom and his friends and relatives at the venue.
 The bride stands on the stage waiting for the groom.
 When the groom arrives, she puts a garland around his neck depicting that she has accepted him as her husband.
 He also puts a garland depicting that he has accepted her as his wife.
-This whole ceremony is performed in the presence of priest and families of couples.
+This whole ceremony is performed in the presence of priests and families of couples.
 Priest enchants the mantras.
 It is not only about exchanging the garlands, but it depicts affection between the bride and groom.

 Due to Indian movies and songs, at the time of climax just when the girl and boy are above to marry, the Jaimala ceremony has been highlighted.
-A message of love, respect, purity of marital bond is displayed through Jaimala (Garland ceremony).
+A message of love, respect, purity of the marital bond is displayed through Jaimala (Garland ceremony).
 As such Indian weddings are tremendously famous on the globe and this ceremony is yet another ritual which is a stunning tradition.

 The flowers symbolize beauty, pleasure, excitement.
 All the flowers tied together imply the union due to the marital bond between the two souls.
 Modern Mala’s can consist of rupees or dollar bills which is termed as a good luck charm for the couple.